kragen/derctuo/markdown/compound-literals.md

     it_set_max_depth(t, 8);

 But this has several drawbacks compared to the designated-initializer approach.
-It's more code.
+It’s more code.
 It introduces runtime failure into what could have been statically allocated memory, or statically-space-verified stack-allocated memory.
 It takes time at runtime to execute the function calls, although initializing stack-allocated memory also takes time at runtime.
 For statically-allocated objects, you need to somehow run the initialization code at startup, before anything uses the object.
-It can't be used inside an expression — it forces the caller into an imperative style.
+It can’t be used inside an expression — it forces the caller into an imperative style.
 And the implementor of the calling interface must write or macro-expand a large number of setter functions.